datatrail-jhu/03_fileorganization/manuscript/09_how_to_work.md

 Using the *raw_data* folder for keeping the raw data untouched is important especially if you don't have a second copy of the raw data.
 If you make changes to and tidy up the raw data within your analysis, make sure you do not overwrite your raw data.
 It is important that you keep the raw data intact and instead add the tidied data to the *tidy_data* folder.

 Next is using the *raw_code* folder for keeping the preliminary code.
 Let's see what we mean by that.
 When you are doing the preliminary part of your analysis, code with not constraint, that is do not worry much about how nice your code looks or whether they are self explanatory.
-Don't devote much of your braint power to commenting or tidying at first.
+Don't devote much of your brain power to commenting or tidying at first.
 Save this kind of code in the *raw_code* folder since it's raw and most of the time no one but you understands it.
 Later on, when you clean your code and make it more understandable, you can save bits and pieces of it in your final code file in the *final_code* folder.

 ### The README File